-‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Pert Derriere In Revealing Shorts For New Instagram Snap
+‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Pert Derrière In Revealing Shorts For New Instagram Snap

 Yanet Garcia‘s new Instagram post proves that she is called the “World’s Hottest Weather Girl” for good reason.
 The Mexican beauty regularly shares snaps on social media showing her fans what she is wearing at the television studio each day, and her latest look is quickly raising temperatures among her millions of followers.

-The new Instagram snap from Garcia was shared mid-day on Wednesday and showed her wearing dangerously short shorts.
-The photo shows Yanet standing on the stairs at the television studio, a spot where she regularly poses for her frequent snaps.
-She is being photographed from behind and she has her head turned toward her shoulder as she looks away from the camera.
+The new Instagram snap from Yanet was shared mid-day on Wednesday and showed her wearing dangerously short shorts.
+The photo shows her standing on the stairs at the television studio, a spot where she regularly poses for her frequent snaps.
+She was photographed from behind and she had her head turned toward her shoulder as she looked away from the camera.

-Wednesday’s sexy ensemble featured high-waisted shorts that showed plenty of leg and perfectly showcased Garcia’s curvy backside.
-Yanet added over-the-knee high-heeled black boots and a long-sleeved turtleneck sweater.
+Wednesday’s sexy ensemble featured high-waisted shorts that showed plenty of leg and perfectly showcased Yanet’s curvy backside.
+She added over-the-knee high-heeled black boots and a long-sleeved turtleneck sweater to complete her look.
 The Mexican bombshell had one leg a step higher than the other, a position that gave her followers quite the cheeky view of her booty.

 This particular post of Yanet’s took off like wildfire.
-Within just the first 15 minutes after the post went live, more than 100,000 of Garcia’s 12.1 million fans had already liked the snap.
+Within just the first 15 minutes after the post went live, more than 100,000 of Garcia’s 12.1 million fans had liked the snap.
 In addition, more than 900 comments piled up in just the first 25 minutes.

 “Absolutely stunning,” remarked one impressed follower of Yanet’s.